EdgarC97/Back-LinkUP/README.md

 ## Database Design
 - Utilizes PostgreSQL for relational data storage
 - Includes tables for Coders, Users and relational mapping tables

+> [!NOTE]
+> The API is designed with scalability in mind, utilizing PostgreSQL for data storage and incorporating performance optimizations like caching and asynchronous programming.

 ## API Features
 - Pagination support for large data sets